 Hutton stops 29 shots in Sabres’ 2-1 win over Lightning

-Jeff Skinner scored his team-leading 13th goal and Kyle Okposo also scored for Buffalo.
-Defenseman Nathan Beaulieu had two assists, and the Sabres improved to 10-6-2 for their best start since opening 11-7 in 2011-12.
+Jeff Skinner scored his team-leading 13th goal and Kyle Okposo also scored, and the suddenly resurgent Sabres won their third straight.
+Defenseman Nathan Beaulieu had two assists, and Buffalo improved to 10-6-2 for its best start since opening 11-7 in 2011-12.

 The Sabres’ three-game winning streak is their second of the season.
 Buffalo won three straight just once a year ago, when the team finished last in the NHL standings for the third time in five seasons.